ArhumJain/Advent-of-Code-2020/README.md

 well - if you want.
 I usually solve each day in the morning rather than at 9 PM on the night before which is when the puzzles for the next day are released.
 Usually I will have the problem solved before 12 PM depending on the difficulty.
 Some more challenging problems can take longer than that!
-Thanks for taking interest in this repo,
+Thanks for taking interest in this repo.

 _Happy Coding!_

 **If you wish to contact me you can do so through Discord at _Isukali#2787_**

+_I have currently stopped working on AoC puzzles due to other programming areas on which I need to focus more on.
+Projects will be made public upon completion_